craftingcity/The-Known-World/Prenotes Apr 14 25.md

 ##### KEYNA CHAR
 *You receive a letter, handwritten and delivered by courier.
 It bears the seal of the Baron Cassindil.
 The letter reads...*

 Dearest (NAME), I hope this letter finds you well.
-Your services are requested
+Your services are requested in the

 ##### Xenfer
 *You receive a letter, handwritten and delivered by courier.
 Your circle would have sent a familiar spirit.
 This is from someone you don't know.
 The letter reads...*